scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 implements a Ruby version of the PythonTeX utilities class, which manages dependencies, created files, and LaTeX integration.
-Part of this process also involved specifying the format of Ruby errors, warnings, and associated line numbers, so that Ruby exceptions can be synchronized with the document.
+Part of this process also involved specifying the format of Ruby errors, warnings, and associated line numbers, so that Ruby errors and warnings can be synchronized with the document.

 Support for additional languages will be added in the near future.